gau27/gau27.github.io/_posts/2016-08-21-body-tutorial.markdown

 {% endhighlight %}

 And that's it for this blog post.
 I would appreciate any feedback regarding this as I've been juggling the design back and forth very frequently.
+There is large potential of expansion of the `Body` class, particularly creating new classes as when different Bobdy objects would have a corresponding function.
+(For example, the function `getfov_c` which returns the field of view of an instrument could be an instance function attached to the `Instrument` subclass of `Body`, but this is just potential expansions in the future.)